 Named in honor of the philanthropic support to the Arsht Center by the Knight Foundation, the Knight Concert Hall, with entrances directly from N.E.
 14th Street and from Biscayne Boulevard through the Thomson Plaza for the Arts, seats 2,200.
 Seating is distributed among an Orchestra level and three Tiers, including 200 choral riser seats located upstage that can be used by performers and patrons alike.

 The greatest artists from around the world, hailing from a wide spectrum of musical styles as well as comedy and family shows, appear on the stage of the Knight Concert Hall throughout each year.
-The hall is home to several Arsht Center Signature Series: Knight Masterworks Ziff/Classical Music Series, Knight Masterworks/Pops Series, Jazz Roots, Live at Knight, Free Gospel Sundays, and Free Family Fests.
-The Knight Concert Hall also serves as a Miami stage for the New World Symphony (an Arsht Center Resident Company) and The Cleveland Orchestra.
+The hall is home to several Arsht Center Signature Series: Knight Masterworks/ Meidar and Alfi Family Foundation /Classical Music Series, Jazz Roots, Live at Knight, Flamenco Festival Miami, Free Gospel Sundays, and Free Family Fests.
+The Knight Concert Hall also serves as a Miami stage for the New World Symphony (an Arsht Center Resident Company) and The Cleveland Orchestra, and Arsht Center Arts Partner

 Design and Acoustics